Western Xia mausoleums

-The Western Xia mausoleums occupy an area of some 50 km2 at the foot of the Helan Mountains in the Ningxia Hui Autonomous Region of northwestern China, and include nine imperial mausoleums and 250 tombs of imperial relatives and officials of China's Western Xia dynasty.
-This burial complex lies some 40 km westward from capital city of the Western Xia, the Xingqing fu or Xingqing, what is modern-day Yinchuan, capital of the Ningxia Hui Autonomous Region.
+The Western Xia mausoleums include nine imperial mausoleums and about 250 tombs of imperial relatives and officials of the Western Xia dynasty.
+The burial complex occupies an area of some 50 km2 at the foot of the Helan Mountains some 40 km westward from the capital city of the Western Xia, Xingqing, what is modern-day Yinchuan, now capital of the Ningxia Hui Autonomous Region in northwestern China.

-Some 17000 m2 have so far been excavated, and efforts are underway to secure and preserve the remains of this poorly understood era.
+Some 17000 m2 have so far been excavated, and efforts are underway to secure and preserve the remains of a poorly understood era.

 History

 The Western Xia dynasty existed between 1038 and 1227, when it was conquered by the Mongols under Genghis Khan.
-The empire was founded by the Tangut ethnic group, about which little is currently known.
-Of current excavations, only the No.3 mausoleum has been adequately excavated and researched.
-This mausoleum is attributed to Western Xia's first emperor Jingzong, born Li Yuanhao (1003–1048), has been determined as a pavilion-tower construction fusing both traditional mausoleum and temple styles with Buddhist characteristics.
+The empire was founded by the Tangut people, about which little is currently known.
+Only mausoleum No.3 has been adequately excavated and researched.
+This mausoleum is attributed to Western Xia's first emperor Jingzong, born Li Yuanhao (1003–1048), and has been determined as a pavilion-tower construction fusing both traditional mausoleum and temple styles with Buddhist characteristics.

 The Western Xia capital city and the burial complex eluded early 20th century explorers of Central Asia, including Pyotr Kozlov, Aurel Stein and Sven Hedin.
-During modern times, it was first reported by Wulf-Dieter Graf zu Castell, who recorded the site in an aerial photograph, published in 1938 in his book Chinaflug.
+Wulf-Dieter Graf zu Castell recorded the site in an aerial photograph published 1938 in his book Chinaflug.

-The tombs were designated as World Heritage Sites by UNESCO in 2025.
+In 2019, the accompanying museum complex was moved outside the protected area in order to prepare for a bid as a World Heritage Site.
+They were included by UNESCO as Xixia Imperial Tombs in 2025.